-Before you think of skipping Umauma, it is a unique waterfall as the only trip-tier waterfall on the island.
+Before you think of skipping Umauma, it is a unique waterfall and is the only trip-tier waterfall on the island.
 You can also go see it in different ways, as provided by the Umauma Experience.
-These include ziplining over it, going on a horseback riding or ATV tour, waterfall rappelling into it, and more.
+These include ziplining over it, going on horseback riding or ATV tour, waterfall rappelling into it, and more.

 Kama’e’e Falls is a private waterfall that only opened to the public in 2009 and is one of Hawaii’s most beautiful waterfalls.
 When you arrive at the Kama’e’e Falls overlook, you will see the stream as it tumbles down small tiers, eventually winding its way through a series of sunlit pools before plunging nearly a hundred feet down a sheer rock cliff into a crystal clear pool below.

 If you follow the trail to the stream at the top of the waterfall, you can see it just before it plunges over the cliff.
 Downstream, you can see the water rushing past giant boulders and winding through a rainforest valley.
 Beyond the valley lies the Pacific Ocean.